Skip to content

 2. If there are tenants running on any of the nodes, log into those tenant environments and gracefully shut down all running workloads.

-6. Finally, navigate to System -> Clusters and select Power Off in the left menu to power off the entire cluster. > Important: If an environment contains multiple clusters, ALWAYS shut down the cluster containing the controller nodes (Node1 & Node2) LAST!
+3. Finally, navigate to System -> Clusters and select Power Off in the left menu to power off the entire cluster.

 Proper Power On Sequence for a VergeOS Environment